-Gandhis reach out to dissenters, Rahul meets Hooda
+Gandhis Reach Out To Dissenters, Rahul Meets Hooda

-New Delhi, March 17 (IANS) Former Haryana Chief Minister and one of the dissidents, Bhupinder Singh Hooda met Rahul Gandhi on Thursday at Tughlak lane.
+New Delhi: Former Haryana Chief Minister and one of the dissidents, Bhupinder Singh Hooda met Rahul Gandhi on Thursday at Tughlak lane.
 The meeting lasted for about 40 minutes and is seen as a reach out gesture from the party to the members of G-23.

 The former CM, a popular leader in Haryana, is one of the key figures in the G-23 and has been one of the regular attendees of the meetings, but the meeting with Rahul Gandhi is said be for grievance redressal of the group and particularly for Hooda who is likely to be appointed as state president of the Haryana Congress, a key demand of his supporters.